Help with energy bills – £400 energy rebate and more

 October 2022 | £2,500 | £208 | +£44 |

-As you can see, before the current crisis, the energy price cap was relatively stable.
-The recent increases have almost doubled bills within the space of a year, which is why the government froze the cap and is providing extra support.
+As you can see, before the crisis, the energy price cap was relatively stable.
+The increases in 2022 almost doubled bills within the space of a year, which is why the government froze the cap and provided extra support.

 Should you switch energy suppliers?

-For as long as we can remember, one of our top money-saving tips has been to switch energy suppliers.
-But, since the energy crisis started, we've had to rethink this.
+For as long as we can remember, one of our top money-saving tips was to switch energy suppliers.
+But, during the energy crisis, we had to rethink this.

-Right now, almost every single energy company is charging the price cap.
-In other words, no matter who supplies your gas and electricity, you'll likely be paying the same amount.
-And if you need to pay an early-exit fee to leave your current provider, switching could actually cost you money.
+For a while, almost every single energy company was charging the price cap.
+In other words, no matter who supplied your gas and electricity, you'd likely be paying the same amount.
+And if you needed to pay an early-exit fee to leave your current provider, switching could actually have cost you money.

 What if your energy provider increases your Direct Debit?

-So, if your Direct Debit also increases far above what your actual usage will be, here's what to do:
+If you find your Direct Debit has increased far above what your actual usage will be, here's what to do:

 - Claim the money back – If your energy account is in credit (i.e. you've paid in more than needed), you can reclaim the extra money at any time.
 This won't change the Direct Debit going forward, but it does at least claw some cash back if they've already taken a huge payment.